Wisconsin reports 18 more COVID-19 deaths as cases surge

-Wisconsin health officials reported another 18 COVID-19 deaths and more than 2,700 newly confirmed case on Saturday, as the state's surge in coronavirus cases continues.
+Wisconsin health officials reported another 18 COVID-19 deaths and more than 2,700 newly confirmed cases on Saturday, as the state’s surge in coronavirus cases continues.

 The new deaths reported Saturday bring the statewide total to 1,458 — representing 1% of cases in the state.
 Wisconsin added 2,742 new cases, bringing that statewide total to 147,560.